 The projects can include:

-- Joint collaborations, concerts, meetings, conferences, workshops, staff exchanges, products, courses, and training;
+- joint collaborations, concerts, meetings, conferences, workshops, staff exchanges, products, courses, and training;

-- facilitation and exchange of ideas and knowledge between different civil society organisations in the Nordic Region;
+- the facilitation and exchange of ideas and knowledge between different civil society organisations in the Nordic Region;

-- Operating costs, provided that these relate to the project.
+- operating costs, provided that these relate to the project.

-- Regular operations, that is to say operating expenses necessary to run the organisation (e.g. production costs, purchase of equipment and furniture, or payment of salaries that aren’t directly linked to the project or activities that form part of the application)
+- regular operations, that is to say operating expenses necessary to run the organisation (e.g. production costs, purchase of equipment and furniture, or payment of salaries that aren’t directly linked to the project or activities that form part of the application)

 Who can apply?